wavefrontHQ/docs/pages/doc/wavefront_spring_boot3_tutorial.md

 1. Import the Wavefront for Spring Boot Bill of Materials (BOM) to your project.
 Add the following code to the `pom.xml` file (replace VERSION with the current version):
    {{site.data.alerts.tip}}
-      <p> Make sure the Wavefront for Spring Boot dependency is compatible with the Spring Boot release version.
+      <p> Make sure that the Wavefront for Spring Boot dependency is compatible with the Spring Boot release version.
 See <a href="wavefront_springboot3.html#versionCompatibility">System Requirements</a> to get the correct dependency version.
       <br/>
-      For example, if you are using Spring Boot release version 3.0.1, the <code>VERSION</code> needs to be 3.0.1.
+      For example, if you are using Spring Boot release version 3.0.1, the <code>VERSION</code> must be 3.0.1.
       </p>
     {{site.data.alerts.end}}
     ```xml